 The Company has in place a Remuneration Policy for the Directors Key ManagerialPersonnel and other employees pursuant to the provisions of the Act and Regulation 19 ofSEBI Listing Regulations the same is annexed as Annexure - 4.

 The Company has adopted a Whistle Blower Policy establishing vigil mechanism toprovide a formal mechanism to the Directors and employees to report their concerns aboutunethical behaviour actual or suspected fraud or violation of the Company's Code ofConduct or ethics policy.
 The Policy provides for adequate safeguards againstvictimization of employees who avail of the mechanism and also provides for direct accessto the Chairman of the Audit Committee.
-It is afirmed that no personnel of the Companyhas been denied access to the Audit Committee.
-The policy of vigil mechanism is available onthe Company's website at (URL: www.tatamotors.com/ investors/pdf/whistle-blower-policy.pdf).
+It is affirmed that no personnel of the Companyhas been denied access to the Audit Committee.
+The policy of vigil mechanism is availableon the Company's website at (URL:http://investors.tatamotors.com/pdf/whistle-blower-policy.pdf).

 PARTICULARS OF EMPLOYEES

 The brief outline of the Corporate Social Responsibility (CSR) Policy of the Companyand the initiatives undertaken by the Company on CSR activities during the year are setout in Annexure - 6 of this Report in the format prescribed in the Companies (CSRPolicy) Rules 2014.
-The Policy is available on Company's web-site at (URL:www.tatamotors.com/investors/pdf/csr-policy.pdf).
+The Policy is available on Company's website at (URL:http://investors.tatamotors.com/ pdf/csr-policy.pdf).

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-M/s Mani & Co. have vast experience in the field of cost audit and have conductedthe audit of the cost records of the Company for the past several years under theprovisions of the erstwhile Companies Act 1956.
+M/s Mani & Co. have vast experience in the field of cost audit and have conductedthe audit of the cost records of the Company for the past several years.

 DIRECTORS' RESPONSIBILITY STATEMENT

-(f) they have devised proper systems to ensure compliance with the provisions of all applicable lawsand such systems are adequate and operating efiectively.
+(f) that proper systems to ensure compliance with the provisions of all applicable lawsand such systems are adequate and operating effectively.

 *please refer to the Section "Internal Control Systems and their Adequacy in theManagement Discussion and Analysis".

-The Directors wish to convey their appreciation to all of the Company's employees fortheir enormous personal efiorts as well as their collective contribution to the Company'sperformance.
-The Directors would also like to thank the employee unions shareholderscustomers dealers suppliers bankers Government and all the other business associatesfor the continuous support given by them to the Company and their confidence in its management.
+The Directors wish to convey their appreciation to all of the Company's employees fortheir enormous personal efforts as well as their collective contribution to the Company'sperformance.
+The Directors would also like to thank the employee unions shareholderscustomers dealers suppliers bankers Government and all other business associates fortheir continuous support to the Company and their confidence in its management.

 | ||N CHANDRASEKARAN |